leemorgale/PriceCalculator/README.md

 # PriceCalculator

-Quick application i wrote to calculate price of stop items based on special offer rules that get loaded.
+Quick application i wrote to calculate price of shop items based on special offer rules that get loaded.